vinci1it2000/schedula/README.rst

     **Installing Python under Windows:**

-    The program requires CPython-3, and depends on *numpy*, *scipy*, *pandas*, *sklearn* and *matplotlib* libraries that require a native C-compiler to install.
+    The program requires CPython-3, and depends on *numpy*, *scipy*, *pandas*, *sklearn* and *matplotlib* packages which have C-native backends, and need a C-compiler in order to to install them from sources.

-    For that reason, in *Windows* it is strongly suggested **NOT to install the standard CPython distribution** that comes up first if you google for "python"(!), unless you are an experienced python-developer, and you know how to hunt dependencies from *PyPi* repository and/or the `Unofficial Windows Binaries for Python Extension Packages
+    In *Windows* it is strongly suggested
+    **NOT to install the standard CPython distribution** (then one that comes up first(!) if you google for "python windows"), unless you are an experienced python-developer, and you know also how to hunt down pre-compiled dependencies from the *PyPi* repository and/or the `Unofficial Windows Binaries for Python Extension Packages
     <http://www.lfd.uci.edu/~gohlke/pythonlibs/>`_.

     Therefore we suggest that you download and unzip the **all-in-one archive** (distributed separately, due to its size ~500Mb).

-    Otherwise, download one of the following 2 scientific-python distributions:
+    Alternatively, download one of the following two scientific-python
+    distributions:

       #. `WinPython <https://winpython.github.io/>`_ **python-3** (prefer 64 bit)
       #. `Anaconda <http://continuum.io/downloads>`_ **python-3** (prefer 64 bit)